 I have been asked many times over the years what my favorite wool is in regards to needle felting.
 I had mainly used Romney wool since that is the breed of sheep we own, so I didn’t feel like I really knew that answer.
 We have expanded our flock to Wensleydale and Blue Faced Leicester but I still didn’t feel like I had an honest answer to that question.
 I have decided to felt my way through the sheep breeds using wool from a particular breed to needle felt a sculpture of that breed of sheep.
 I hope to gain experience with different types of wool so that I can better answer your questions.
 On this adventure I am learning all about each breed and passing that on to you as well.
-There are a bunch of us felting through the sheep breeds in a group on Facebook.
-Join us as we share our thoughts on the fiber we are currently using and share pictures of our sheep projects.
-We have so much we can learn from each other.

 - Piebald– having irregular patches of two colors, typically black and white

 - Polycerate– is a term used to describe animals with more than two horns.

 Jacobs are small, polycerate, piebald sheep.
 Ewes weigh 80–120 pounds, and rams 120–180 pounds.
 The sheep are mostly white with colored spots or patches.
 The picturesque horns on Jacobs is what attracts the most attention.
 They can have two, four or even six horns.
 The horns grow in a variety of directions making each Jacob sheep different and unique.
 Both males and females are horned, but the horns on the ewe are always shorter and more delicate than the rams’ horns.